 Additional changes were made in the city of Newark by fall 2013.
 SR 2 was truncated east from the Maryland state line to the intersection of Library Avenue (SR 72) and East Main Street (SR 273) by College Square Shopping Center.
 SR 2 Business was decommissioned entirely, while Elkton Road west of Christina Parkway (SR 4) was renumbered as SR 279 to match Maryland 279 in Cecil County.

-Delaware 2 runs concurrent with Delaware 72 east to Possum Park Road outside the Newark city limits.
+SR 2 runs concurrent with SR 72 east to Possum Park Road outside the Newark city limits.
 SR 72 turns north there to Milford Crossroads and the Upper Pike Creek Valley as SR 2 transitions into a commercial arterial, Kirkwood Highway, east to Elsmere.

 Kirkwood Highway was constructed as a new alignment for Capitol Trail, a curvy two-lane alignment through Marshallton to the south, following the opening of Delaware Park in 1937.
 Both were designed in the early 1930s, with construction on the new dual highway underway in 1938.1